-By taking the year to travel and volunteer however, it’ll be simply impossible not to meet new people.
-You’ll interact with people from all walks of life that you never would have come across if you’d skipped straight though to uni.
+By taking the year to travel and volunteer, however, it’ll be simply impossible not to meet new people You’ll interact with people from all walks of life that you would never have come across if you’d skipped straight through to uni.

 And with friends all over the world, you’ll also have plenty of free accommodation to utilise on your future travels!